vr-varad/FlightsAndSearches/README.md

-- Once you've added your db config as listed above, go to the src folder from your terminat and execute 'npx sequelize db:create`.
+- Once you've added your db config as listed above, go to the src folder from your terminat and execute 'npx sequelize db:create`. and then exexute
+`npx sequelize db:migrate`

+## DB design

+- Airplane Table
+- Flight Table
+- City
+- Airport Table

+- A flight belong to an airplane but an airplane can belong to many flights.
+- A city has many airports but an airport belong to one city.
+- A airport can have many flight but a flight belong to on airport.